RfTreeView was added to RForge to support tree like data structures.

 This allows for custom actions to be performed when a node is clicked.

-parameter which is applied to the wrapping p
+and supports CssClass parameter which is applied to the wrapping p tag.

 applying the same Css Classes.
 You can provide text for the label or leave it empty.
 If provided the text will be rendered and will grow the skeleton to fit the text.